 Loose setting powder holds on to your foundation, concealer, and other face makeup and gives you that just-applied look pretty much all day long.
 It can even be used on days when you want to go foundation-free, opting for a minimal, makeup-free look while still giving your face some coverage.

 So This was it for today.
 I hope you have found this post helpful.
+You can always connect with me on Instagram.

 Have a Good Day! 😇